-As a government relations and policy associate, C.J. is responsible for developing and maintaining relationships with state and local policymakers, informing legislators about the work and positions of the School and State Finance Project, and ensuring the organization is aware of the latest legislative developments.
-C.J. also works with the organization’s executive director and deputy director to develop and implement a comprehensive government relations strategy that is reflective of the organization’s priorities and goals.
+As a Government Relations and Policy Associate, C.J. is responsible for developing and maintaining relationships with state and local policymakers, informing legislators about the work and positions of the School and State Finance Project, and ensuring the organization is aware of the latest legislative developments.
+C.J. also works with the organization’s Executive Director to develop and implement a comprehensive government relations strategy that is reflective of the organization’s priorities and goals.
 In addition to his government relations work, C.J. is a member of the organization's policy team and serves as the lead researcher and writer for many of the School and State Finance Project’s reports and policy briefings.

 Prior to joining the School and State Finance Project, C.J. spent more than three years as a legislative liaison for Connecticut’s Department of Transportation where he was responsible for developing and advocating for the department’s legislative priorities, researching key legislative issues impacting the department’s policies and programs, and fostering and maintaining relationships with policymakers and stakeholders.